There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Communication should travel via the shortest path necessary to get the job done, not through the ‘chain of command’.
 Any manager who attempts to enforce chain of command communication will soon find themselves working elsewhere.”

 Productivity dips when you need to jump through ten different hoops to get a single point across.
 I’ve had instances before, where I discovered problems in high voltage pieces of equipment.
 But, my hands were tied to fix the issues.
-Because I had to get in line, to speak with the person in charge of the facility.
+Because I had to get in line, to get permission from the person in charge of the facility.

-And here’s the catch, it took 2 months to set up a meeting with the person in charge.
+And here’s the catch, it took 3 months to set up a meeting with the person in charge.
 These delays I know negatively affected the equipment.
-But also, the other work I had planned for the facility became delayed.
+But also, as a result, the other work I had planned for the facility became delayed.
 All because the gatekeeper couldn’t give me 10 minutes of his time…

 #2 Go direct to the source of information